 • In 2012, the District partnered with the City of Los Angeles Bureau of Sanitation (the lead applicant) to pursue Proposition 84 funding (Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006) to implement a portion of the concept design to increase stormwater infiltration and to assist the City of Los Angeles in its compliance with total maximum daily load (water quality-related) requirements.
-The proposed project area is located in the City of Los Angeles south of the 10 freeway and east of the 110 freeway.
-The stormwater capture/infiltration measures to be installed on 19 residential properties within the City of Los Angeles include dry wells, rain gardens, continuous deflective separation (CDS) system for trash and sediment removal, and infiltration gallery.
+The project area is located in the City of Los Angeles south of the 10 freeway and east of the 110 freeway.
+The stormwater capture/infiltration measures were installed on 19 residential properties within the City of Los Angeles and included dry wells, rain gardens, continuous deflective separation (CDS) system for trash and sediment removal, and infiltration gallery.
 The combined watershed of all proposed stormwater infiltration projects is approximately 228 acres with mixed land uses.
 In 2013, the City was awarded \$2,939,361 by the State Water Resources Control Board to construct and monitor the project.
-Known as the "Broadway Neighborhood Stormwater Greenway (Broadway) Project, this project is pending completion in 2016.
+Known as the "Broadway Neighborhood Stormwater Greenway (Broadway) Project, this project was completed in June 2016 and is currently operating.